0XC0A71/Do_the_thing/README.md

 # auto_curl
-Curls a site and provides credentials.
-The results of that operation are piped out for review.
+Curls a site and provides credentials.The results of that operation are piped out for review.

+Helps with reconnaissance and collection of bulk information.

 #New functionality I'd like to add